-You will get the best results from this tutorial with translucent polymer clay.
+You will get the best results from this course with translucent polymer clay.
 I recommend using Premo or Cernit.
 And you’ll also use art materials that you’ll likely already have on hand or they can be purchased in any craft store.
-This tutorial is suitable for everyone from absolute newbies to seasoned experts.
-The tips and in-depth information that are sprinkled throughout this tutorial will surprise you and take your polymer work to a new level.
-The tutorial, itself, is fun.
+This course is suitable for everyone from absolute newbies to seasoned experts.
+The tips and in-depth information that are sprinkled throughout this course will surprise you and take your polymer work to a new level.
+The course, itself, is fun.
 But you won’t want to stop making Watercolor Agate pieces.
 Trust me on this.
 It’s so much fun!

 Making Watercolor Agate with Polymer Clay